eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/1_build_moodtracker_app.md

+---
+title: MoodTracker
+---

 # Section 1.
 Leaving familiar places.
-Build your first command-line application
+Build command-line mood tracker
 ## Lesson 1.1 MoodTracker

 Welcome to your journey from Jupyter notebooks to professional software development!
 If you've been living in the comfortable world of `.ipynb` files and Google Colab, this chapter will feel different - and that's exactly the point.